Armagh County Museum: Birth of County Museum (1930–1937)

-In 1930 Armagh County Council took over the building with the primary purpose of using it as a repository for the County Library but by the far sightedness of the Council secretary T.E.
-Reid they were persuaded to rejuvenate the Philosophical Society's museum.
-In 1933 the Council commissioned J.A.
+In 1930, Armagh County Council took over the building with the primary purpose of using it as a repository for the County Library.
+However, the council secretary, T.E.
+Reid, persuaded the council to rejuvenate the Philosophical Society's museum.
+In 1933, the council commissioned J.A.
 Sidney Stendall then Assistant Curator at Belfast Municipal Museum & Art Gallery to write a report on the current state of the museum and how it should be developed.
-He found many of the "curiosities" collected by the Philosophical Society to be of little value to a modern County Museum and advised "that the few scattered ethnographic objects should be likewise jettisoned, including the very dilapidated mummy..."
+He found many of the "curiosities" collected by the Philosophical Society to be of little value to a modern County Museum and advised "that the few scattered ethnographic objects should be likewise jettisoned, including the very dilapidated mummy...".

-By 1934 they had expended £1,300 "on the reconstruction of the buildings to make them suitable for a central Book Repository and Museum".
-The same Council minutes recommend that £50 per annun be spent "for the assistance of the Honorary Curator."
-The Honorary Curator was 46-year-old local historian George Paterson or as he became known through his writing, T.G.F.
+By 1934, they had expended £1,300 "on the reconstruction of the buildings to make them suitable for a central Book Repository and Museum".
+The same council minutes recommend that £50 per annun be spent "for the assistance of the Honorary Curator".
+The honorary curator was 46-year-old local historian George Paterson or as he became known through his writing, T.G.F.
 Paterson.
-By November 1934 he had been appointed "whole-time curator for three years commencing on the 1st January, 1935, at a salary of £3.0.0 per. week."
+By November 1934, he had been appointed "whole-time curator for three years commencing on the 1st January, 1935, at a salary of £3.0.0 per. week".

 Several years were spent rationalizing the collection and refitting the display cases as well as making alterations to the building.
-This was completed by 1937 and on 28 April of that year Viscount Charlemont in his role as Minister of Education for Northern Ireland performed the opening ceremony.
+This was completed by 1937 and on 28 April of that year, James Caulfeild, 8th Viscount Charlemont in his role as Minister of Education for Northern Ireland performed the opening ceremony.

 The Carnegie U.K. Trust had contributed funds to complete the refurbishment of the museum and in 1938 they contributed a further £162.10s.0d towards further development of the new museum.